 The individual panel is what powers the alerting system, you can see that from the heart icons above the two graphs on the page.

-Here’s the hardware setup for the Qt Py ESP32 in the living room.
-You can see the headers attached to a Stemma QT connector on the SHTC3 temperature sensor, then chained to the DPS310 pressure sensor and the PMSA003I air quality sensor.
+This would be the set up for the Qt Py ESP32 in the living room - with headers attached onto a SHTC3 sensor, DPS310 pressure sensor, and previously, a PMSA003I air quality sensor.

 And lastly, the Feather ESP32-S2 with a BME280 onboard, lovingly taped a few feet above my desk.

 This board is actually what inspired the current ESP32 operating method.
-This specific Feathre board influences the onboard BME280 and increase temperature readings by ~12-14 degrees if it stays on all the time.
+This specific Feather board influences the onboard BME280 and increase temperature readings by ~12-14 degrees if it stays on all the time.

 To get accurate readings, I had to switch to a sleep then wake method every 5 minutes, with each board sending its sensor readings to HH2/Influx.
 The system use to be the other way around - each board in each room had an always on HTTP server, and every 5 minutes a Python script hit each rooms server to get readings.